- Home

 What is Awaab’s Law in simple terms?

-Awaab’s Law is new legislation (effective October 2025) requiring social landlords to respond to damp, mould, and housing hazards within strict timeframes, protecting tenants from unsafe living conditions.
+Awaab’s Law is legislation requiring social landlords to respond to damp, mould, and housing hazards within strict timeframes, protecting tenants from unsafe living conditions.

 Who does Awaab’s Law apply to?